rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

 *   **Structured Outputs:** Leveraging Pydantic models for structured outputs from agents (e.g., `PostIdea`, `ImagePrompt`) simplifies data handling and ensures consistency.
 *   **Modular Agent Design:** The clear separation of concerns among agents facilitates development, testing, and future modifications.
 *   **Generic Refinement Loop:** The implementation of a single, generic refinement method (`_evaluate_and_refine_content`) that can handle multiple content types (strings, Pydantic models) was a key decision to maintain DRY principles and create a more robust and maintainable codebase.
+*   **Synchronous Wrapper for Async Operations:** The `asyncio.run()` pattern has been established as the correct way to call async agent functions from the synchronous Typer CLI, ensuring stability.
+This is a critical pattern to maintain for future development.